-- 1/2 cup (1/2 ounce weight) fresh thai or italian basil leaves, halved lengthwise (Note 2)
+- 1/2 cup fresh basil leaves, halved lengthwise (Note 2)

 - Prepare Marinade: Whisk soy sauce, dry sherry, and corn starch in large mixing bowl until dissolved.

 - Cut Chicken: Pat chicken thighs dry with paper towels.
 Trim off excess fat with kitchen shears.
-Cut the chicken into 2-inch chunks.
+Cut chicken into 2-inch chunks.

-- Add chicken pieces to the mixing bowl with the sauce, stirring together until the chicken is well-coated with sauce.
-Arrange the chicken so they’re mostly submerged.
-Set aside on the countertop to let them marinate while you work on the next step.
+- Marinate Chicken: Add chicken chunks to mixing bowl with marinade, stirring together until chicken is well-coated.
+Arrange chicken until mostly submerged.
+Set aside on countertop to marinate for about 10 minutes; meanwhile, proceed to next step.

 pressure cookerpot (Note 3).
 Turn on sauté setting for medium heat.
 Stirring occasionally, cook until garlic is browned and softening, about 10 minutes.
 Turn off sauté setting.

-- Carefully pour all of the contents of the mixing bowl (both chicken and marinade) into the pot, and briefly stir everything together.
-Cover and seal the lid.
-Cook at high pressure for 10 minutes, followed by a quick release.
+- Pressure Cook: Carefully pour all contents of mixing bowl (both chicken and marinade) into pressure cooker pot, and briefly stir everything together.
+Cover and seal lid.
+Cook at high pressure for 10 minutes, followed by quick pressure release.